Cabeza Prieta National Wildlife Refuge

 Cabeza Prieta National Wildlife Refuge (CPNWR) is located in southwestern Arizona in the United States, along 56 mi of the Mexico–United States border.
 It is bordered to the north and to the west by the Barry M. Goldwater Air Force Range, to the south by Mexico's El Pinacate y Gran Desierto de Altar Biosphere Reserve, to the northeast by the town of Ajo, and to the southeast by Organ Pipe Cactus National Monument.

 Located within the Yuma Desert, a lower-elevation section of the Sonoran Desert, the refuge was originally established in 1939 to protect desert bighorn sheep.
 It is home to more than 275 different species of animals and nearly 400 species of plants.

 CPNWR is the third largest national wildlife refuge in the lower 48 states.
 Its total area is 860010 acre, which is greater than that of the state of Rhode Island.
 The refuge is administered from a small headquarters building, located in Ajo.

 The area is an active corridor for illegal entry and smuggling into the U.S. Since 2017 the skeletal remains of at least forty people have been found here, migrants crossing who died due to lack of water and/or from extreme temperatures.
 The Trump administration tightened rules against leaving food, water and clothing in such areas even if meant to save lives.
 Humanitarian aid volunteers were convicted of a misdemeanor in 2019 for doing so, and the incident touched off a debate about moral authority.
+Its wildlife is threatened by the militarization of the Mexico–United States border and the construction of the Mexico–United States border wall.